This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Keystone also claims to have the worlds largest snow fort at their Kidtopia kid designed resort area. here kids can build their own snow forts, hang out with other kids, watch parades and fireworks, and enjoy daily warm cookies.
 Best of all, most of the Kidtopia events are free to all kids.
 We love that Keystone works so hard to be known as one of the best Colorado ski resorts for kids, making it a perfect Colorado family ski resort.
 Keystone also offers snowshoeing, tubing, and ice skating in the village.
 While Keystone is on it’s own, it’s quickly becoming one of the best Colorado ski destinations for families.

 If you’re looking for more of a challenge, check out the extensive A51 Terrain Park (yes, it’s good for all abilities of skiers and riders) or their snowcat tours.

 Best Colorado Trick Skiing + Free Snowcat Skiing

 Adult Ticket Price: $159

 Child Ticket Price: (Ages 6 – 12): $99

-75 miles (around 2-3 hours in traffic) from Denver, Copper Mountain is easily accessible for families.
+75 miles (around 2-3 hours in traffic) from Denver, Copper Mountain is an easily accessible Colorado ski resort for families.
 In fact, if you ask around Colorado locals for a family-friendly resort, you might hear Copper Mountain mentioned a few times.